Every public school, district, and the headline NCES measures for Tennessee - 148 districts, drawn straight from federal records.

 What the NCES Data Says About Tennessee Schools

-Tennessee operates 1,844 public K-12 schools organised into 148 independent school districts serving 994,264 students, per the National Center for Education Statistics Common Core of Data 2022-23.
-The largest district, Memphis-Shelby County Schools, enrolls 109,797 pupils across 222 schools at $15,292 per student, while smaller rural districts can run fewer than a dozen campuses.
-This fragmentation — inherited from century-old township governance patterns in many states — is why per-pupil spending, class sizes, and programme availability vary dramatically inside a single state boundary.
+Tennessee operates 1,844 public K-12 schools organised into 148 independent school districts serving 994,264 students, per the National Center for Education Statistics Common Core of Data 2024-25.
+The largest district, Memphis-Shelby County Schools, enrolls 109,797 pupils across 222 schools at $13,695 per student, while smaller rural districts can run fewer than a dozen campuses.
+This fragmentation, inherited from century-old township governance patterns in many states, is why per-pupil spending, class sizes, and programme availability vary dramatically inside a single state boundary.

-Statewide, the average student-teacher ratio is 15.6:1, a useful benchmark for comparing any individual district or school on PlainSchools.
-The district table below is sortable by enrollment, school count, and per-pupil expenditure — the three fields that best predict a district's financial and demographic profile.
-For schools specifically, use the rankings links above to view per-category leaderboards covering spending, class size, best schools by composite quality score, chronic absenteeism, and funding-equity distribution within the state.
+Statewide, the average student-teacher ratio is 15.3:1, a useful benchmark for comparing any individual district or school on PlainSchools.
+The district table below is sortable by enrollment, school count, and per-pupil expenditure, the three fields that best predict a district's financial and demographic profile.
+For schools specifically, use the rankings links above to view per-category leaderboards covering spending, student-teacher ratio, best schools by composite quality score, chronic absenteeism, and funding-equity distribution within the state.

-Tennessee's average class size vs. every US state
+Tennessee's average student-teacher ratio vs. every US state

 Each bar is a band; taller bars hold more US states.
 The dashed line + filled bar mark this entry.
 Hover or tap any bar for its full count, share, and where it sits relative to this entry.